paragon1234/Multi-Class-Calssification/README.md

 I then changed train-validation split to 20%.
 Now the accuracy on test dataset reduced to 99.1%

-I then made train-validation split to 30% and removed batchNormalization and droupout layers.
+I then changed train-validation split back to 30%, and removed batchNormalization and droupout layers.
 The test accuracy was still 100% .

-I then further reduce the Convolution layers to 2 and fully connected layers to 2 (without batchNorm, droupout and 30% test-validation split).
+I then reduced the Convolution layers to 2 and fully connected layers also to 2 (without batchNorm, droupout and 30% test-validation split).
 It still result in 100% test accuracy

 My final archtitecture was the Nvidia Architecture, where the car movement from one side of track to another reduced.
 At the end of the process, the vehicle is able to drive autonomously around the track (at 25 speed) without leaving the track.